mshojaei77/Python-Course/README.md

 - 📂 Listing directory contents and manipulating files
 - 🎯 Challenges and projects for practice

-## Phase 2: Automation and Scripting Developer with Python 🤖
+## Phase 2: Automation and Scripting with Python 🤖
 In this phase, you will learn how to automate mundane tasks and create scripts to perform repetitive actions.
 You will also learn how to integrate Python with other tools and platforms.

 ### 13. Web Scraping, Internet Access, and Parsing 🔍